music-practice-tools/music-practice-tools/src/pages/about.md

   order: 10
 ---

-Steve Lee's interactive music practice journal.
+Steve's interactive music practice journal.
 An experiment to help with practicing and remote music lessons with [James Rintoul](https://www.facebook.com/james.rintoul) and courses with [Musical U](https://www.musical-u.com/).

 Built using the following technology 'jamstack':